Section 98 of the Constitution of Urabba Parks

 (1) Until the Parliament otherwise provides, the Manager‑General in Council may adopt a statement under subsection 60.5(1) of the Australian Charities and Not-for-profits Commission Act 2012 of the Parliament of the Commonwealth (an annual information statement).

-(2) A law or instrument adopting an annual information statement shall be void and of no effect unless prior to Enactorial Assent or being given, or the instrument being made, the Court of Directors has certified the adoption of the statement is in order.
+(2) A law or instrument adopting an annual information statement shall be void and of no effect unless prior to Enactorial Assent being given, or the instrument being made, the Court of Directors has authorised the responsible entities’ declaration under subsection 60.15(1) of the Australian Charities and Not-for-profits Commission Regulation 2013.

 Law not made